Hometown - YA Fiction - Work in Progress

 friend’s mom.
 “Ben, what in the hell?”

-I shot her a look.
-“Um, language.”
+I shot her a look, my eyes stinging

-“And what are you doing here?”
+what are you doing here?”

-My sister was thirteen but
+My sister was thirteen but thought

-pretended to be Mom.
-She was always on my case about grades and football and so
+she was Mom Jr. Parker was always on my case about grades and football and so

 we had our differences.
 But now, as she clutched onto me, I could tell she was